2002jan/put-ec-2024/reports/assignment9/assignment9.md

         Perform mutation on the child
         Either run SteepestDeltasLocalSearch on the child or proceed without LS If the child already exists in the population go back to the beginning of the loop
-        Add the child ot the population, sort it and truncate to keep the best 20 individuals
+        Add the child to the population, sort it and truncate to keep the best 20 individuals

     Return the best individual from the population